Jeimer Candelario Player Props: Nationals vs. Orioles

 Jeimer Candelario At The Plate

-- Candelario leads Washington with 19 hits, batting .284 this season with six extra-base hits.
+- Candelario has 20 hits to go with a slugging percentage of .457, both of which are tops among Washington hitters this season.

-- Candelario is batting .429 with one homer during his last outings and is on a four-game hitting streak.
+- Candelario will look to extend his five-game hitting streak.
+He's batting .500 with one homer in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.